andywer/webpack-blocks/packages/webpack/README.md

 #### createConfig(configSetter: Function[]): object

 Takes an array of config setters (the functions returned by invoked webpack blocks), invokes them and returns the resulting webpack config object.
-Already sets some generic default config, like default CSS, font and image file loaders.

-#### createConfig.vanilla(configSetter: Function[]): object

-Works just like `createConfig()`, but provides no default configuration whatsoever.
-Use it only if you want to get rid of the default loaders for some reason.

 #### group(configSetters: Function[]): Function